yoyoyuu/SpaceShooters/README.md

   1. The origin of this software must not be misrepresented; you must not claim that you wrote the original software.
-If you use this software in a product, an acknowledgment in the product documentation would be appreciated but is not required.
+If you use this software in a product, an acknowledgment

-  2. Altered source versions must be plainly marked as such, and must not be misrepresented as being the original software.

-  3. This notice may not be removed or altered from any source distribution.